 Residents of the Flanders-Riverside area had planned for days to speak before the Southampton Town Board about the need for greater policing on their streets in the face of a recent crime wave.

-Little did they expect Councilman Brad Bender, one of the men they had come to address Tuesday night, would plead guilty that very morning for his role in illegally selling prescription pain medication in a larger scheme that involved a Riverhead physician assistant who wrote the prescriptions and allegedly took half of the cut.
+Little did they expect Councilman Brad Bender, one of the men they had come to address Tuesday night, would plead guilty that very morning for his role in illegally selling prescription pain medication in a larger scheme that involved and allegedly took half of the cut.
 The PA, Michael Troyan, was arrested earlier this month.

 “I’ve known all these people for my entire life, but as we see, drug dealers come in all forms,” said Flanders resident Susan Tocci, who also spoke about policing at the Nov.
 10 Town Board meeting.
 “It’s not funny — it’s sad.
 It’s very sad.
 It’s a sad day in Southampton.
 But this is the exact reason why we need a police presence in Flanders.”

 Local groups, including FRNCA and the Bayview Pines Civic Association, had planned since last week — before news came out about Mr. Bender’s criminal activity — to demand greater safety from law enforcement.

 In the past few months, the area has seen more than 60 car break-ins, a home invasion and a fatal shooting, and many of its residents feel they do not get the proper attention from the more affluent remainder of Southampton Town.

 At Tuesday’s meeting, the town council told concerned residents it had ratified an agreement earlier that day with the Patrolmen’s Benevolent Association to increase patrols.
 Under that plan, said Town Supervisor Anna Throne-Holst, each PBA member would work an additional four days a year, freeing up resources for six officers to work the Community Response Unit as “boots on the ground.”
 Cost details about the new plan were not discussed at the meeting.